In Uncategorized

 Written by: Dave Parman, Dirtlabs Suspension Tech

-I decided to put the Telum on my longer travel bike, a YT Jeffsy 27.5, with 160mm rear travel.
-I am running a Fox 38 up front, with a Vorsprung Smashpot V1, and a WPS piston tuning kit in the GRIP2 damper.
-This is the best fork setup I had ridden and I was looking forward to seeing how the Telum would match..
-My main shock on this bike is a 2025 Fox DHX2, with the WPS tuning kit, and this is arguably the best shock I have ridden, so the Telum had its work cut out to match what I have been experiencing with the DHX2.
+I mounted the Telum on my longer-travel bike; a YT Jeffsy 27.5 with 160mm of rear travel.
+Up front, I’m running a Fox 38 with a Vorsprung Smashpot V1 and a WPS piston tuning kit in the GRIP2 damper.
+(It’s the best fork setup I’ve ever ridden, by the way.)
+My go-to rear shock has been the 2025 Fox DHX2 with the WPS tuning kit, which I consider the best I’ve used, so the Telum had big shoes to fill.

 Recent Posts